A-Z of life insurance: 50 terms explained and simplified

 A type of life insurance policy that covers one single person.
 It's a standard type of insurance that should pay out a death benefit to loved ones if you pass away during the cover.

 This is a clause that states the insurance provider will not issue a death benefit if the policy owner dies from suicide within a certain amount of time, typically the first two years of cover.
 The purpose of this clause is to protect the insurance provider and prevent vulnerable people from committing suicide with the sole purpose of beneficiaries receiving a payout once they have passed.

 43. Sum assured

 The total amount paid out as a lump sum if you pass away or are diagnosed with a terminal illness.
 It’s another technical term for the death benefit used in the policy document.

 44. Term life insurance

-Also known as pure life insurance, this is a type of life insurance that covers you for a specific period of time – and guarantees a payout to loved ones if you die within the term duration.
+Also known as pure life insurance, this is a type of life insurance that covers you for a specific period of time.
+Your loved ones should then receive a payout if you die within the term duration.
 The period of time can range between one, five, 10 and 20+ years.
-The policy owner will usually have the option to renew the coverage once the term has finished.
+With some policies, you have the option to renew the cover once the term has finished.